 Need to keep the kids busy?
-With Clothespin crafts for kids you can make flowers, animals, and people.
-Some of the projects also make great toys.
+With Clothespin crafts for kids, you can make flowers, animals, and people.
+Some projects also make great toys.
 So let's get the kids excited about creating these plain wooden pins!

-There are two types of clothespins ones with springs and doll pins.
+There are two types of clothespins, ones with springs and doll pins.
 The doll pins also come in non-roll.
 There are at least two sizes of each, regular and mini.
-Sometimes the clip clothespins come in a extra small mini.
+The clip clothespins sometimes come in an extra small mini.
 You can find colored wooden pins.